Graduate Assistant Handbook

 |Program of Study|

-Bulletin.
-Ms. Runyon also coordinates the budget and purchasing for the College of
+Ms. Runyon coordinates the hiring and training of graduate assistants.

 The College of Graduate Studies welcomes you.
 We are excited to have you join the Austin Peay University community as a graduate assistant!
 The staff of the College of Graduate Studies is here to support you as you embark on what will hopefully prove to be a transformative, rewarding, and valuable journey.
 I want to encourage you to take full advantage of the opportunity you have ahead of you.
 Delve into your studies, embrace the APSU community, and reach out as you demonstrate the change you wish to see in the world.